-The Region of Waterloo has spent the last decade planning for the future of its community.
-The Regional Growth Management Strategy of 2006 was based on six goals:
+The Region of Waterloo has spent decade planning for the future of its community with visionary Regional Growth Management Strategies and Regional Official Plans based on six goals:

 - enhancing our natural environment

 - providing greater transportation choice

 - protecting our countryside